-The program works with the FURever as Friends Rescue and Volunteer, and the Lucky Cat Rescue for available cats.
+The program works with the Furrever Friends Rescue and Volunteer, Inc., and the Lucky Cat Rescue for available cats.

 The qualifications for cats in Sindoni’s program are: up-to-date on all vaccines, be spayed or neutered, and to be a behavioral fit for the owner and barn.

-“If the owner wants a specific quality in a cat, I’ll have a look for that in a cat.” she said.
+“If the owner wants a specific quality in a cat, I’ll have to look for that in a cat,” she said.
 She clarified her program is not licensed to take cats directly, so she seeks them out at the rescues she’s involved in.

-As a veterinary science major at Clemson, Sindoni said starting the program has helped her become a vet with the hands-on experience in dealing with animals.
-She also added that being a college student, she will inform potential owners ahead of time due to her other commitments.
+As an animal and veterinary sciences major at Clemson, Sindoni said starting the program has helped her in her studies.
+She added that being a college student, she will inform potential owners ahead of time due to her other commitments.

 “People are very understanding with what I do and the rescues I work with will sometimes take on the cases and directly talk to people if I get overwhelmed,” she said.